ufs-community/uwtools/docs/sections/contributor_guide/fork_pr_model.rst

 Overview
 --------

-Contributions to the ``workflow-tools`` project are made via `Forks <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks>`_ and `PRs <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_.
+Contributions to the ``workflow-tools`` project are made via a `Fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks>`_ and `Pull Request (PR) <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ model.
 GitHub provides a thorough description of this contribution model in their `Contributing to projects` `Quickstart <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`_, but the steps, with respect to ``workflow-tools`` contributions, can be summarized as:

 #. `Fork <https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository>`_ the ``workflow-tools`` `repository <https://github.com/ufs-community/workflow-tools>`_ into your personal GitHub account.
 #. `Clone <https://docs.github.com/en/get-started/quickstart/contributing-to-projects#cloning-a-fork>`_ your fork onto your development system.